leon-bckl/lsp-framework/README.md

 `runMessageLoop()` processes messages until the client sends `exit` or the connection is closed.
 The message loop can also be implemented manually using `processNextMessage()` and looping while `endpoint.isActive()`.

-The endpoint enforces the protocol lifecycle: requests that arrive before `initialize` are rejected, requests after `shutdown` are rejected, and `exit` stops the loop.
-You still register `onInitialize`, `onShutdown` and `onExit` to do your own setup and cleanup.
+The endpoint enforces the protocol lifecycle: requests that arrive before `initialize` or after `shutdown` are rejected and `exit` stops the loop.
+You can still register `onInitialize`, `onShutdown` and `onExit` to do your own setup and cleanup.

-### Writing a Client
+### Implementing a Client

 A client usually launches the server process itself (see [Starting a Server Process](#starting-a-server-process)) or connects to a running one over a socket (see [Using Sockets](#using-sockets)).
 Either way it gets a stream to construct an `lsp::ClientEndpoint` from.